-How to set up a campsite or caravan park: what permissions do I need?
+How to set up a campsite or caravan park in the UK: what permissions do I need?

 At Pitchup.com we're often approached by landowners or start-up companies about the practicalities of setting up a campsite or caravan park.